~/.openclaw/workspace). The model only remembers what gets

 Memory tools

-The agent has two tools for working with memory:memory_search— finds relevant notes using semantic search, even when the wording differs from the original.memory_get— reads a specific memory file or line range.
+The agent has three tools for working with memory:memory_search— finds relevant notes using semantic search, even when the wording differs from the original.memory_get— reads a specific memory file or line range.intent— creates, lists, or explicitly cancels event-conditioned standing intents.
+Time-based reminders continue to use scheduled tasks.

 memory-core).